sweatylobster/grow/README.md

 To automate the optimization of any grow operation.

 # automation
-The practical meaning of an automated system is its be practically indistinguishable from judgment.
-Where input is a recorded observation (electrical action in strict proportion with sensation), output is a sensible result.
-Numbers Criteria and conditional statements create for man an analogy between sensation and The input is *always* a binary representation of a known SI quantity; this allows for rapid integration of practices whose empirical validity has been determined by a peer-reviewed journal.
-This enables outputs of conditional statements to be always rational to SI units.
-This is essential for quantifying the effect which a routine is to have on the system.
-All conditional statements have SI units at both ends.
-To recap: where input is a recorded observation (in SI units), output is a pragmatic, voltage-controlled routine of a machine *in that quantity specified* by the conditional statement.
+The input is *always* a binary representation of a known SI quantity; this allows for easy implementation of validated findings.
+If these identities, base or derived, are indistinguishable from that of an SI unit, outputs of conditional statements are representations of SI units.
+All conditional statements have SI units for IO.
+Input is an observation recorded in a voltage, translated into a voltage-schema perfectly mimetic of SI units.
+Output is a voltage-regulated routine of a machine whose action will affect the value, in a known proportion, of any SI unit whatever, whose change is effected to bring about the quantity specified by the conditional statement.

 # (eventual) features
 1. CV*ML -> inference of nutrient deficiency